Hearing Delzant polytopes from the equivariant spectrum: Constructing polygons

-\begin{lemma} Given a list of vectors $e_1,\ldots, e_d$ in $\bbR^2$ which are known to be the edges of a convex polygon and $u_1$ normal to $e_1$, there is a unique convex polygon $P_{e_1, u_1}$ satisfying \begin{itemize} \item $0\in P_{e_1, u_1}$; \item $e_1 \in P_{e_1, u_1}$; \item $u_1$ points outward from $P_{e_1, u_1}$; \item the ordered list of edges of $P_{e_1, u_1}$ is $e_1, \ldots, e_d$. \end{itemize} \end{lemma} These conditions say that once $e_1$ and $u_1$ are chosen, there is only one ordering of the edge vectors $e_1, \ldots, e_d$ which gives rise to a convex polygon. \begin{proof} The proof uses the ``most obtuse" angle idea.
-We start at $0$ and the second vertex of the polygon is $e_1$.
-To decide which edge ``comes next'' we determine all the vectors $e_i$ that are in the half-plane $\mathcal{H}$ determined by $e_1$ which contains $-u_1$, and draw them as a ``spray'' with origin at $e_1$.
-We claim that the ``next" edge is the one that corresponds to the most obtuse angle with the edge $e_1$.
+\begin{lemma} Given a set of $d$ vectors in $\bbR^2$ that are known to be the edges of a convex polygon, an arbitrary element of the set (label it $e_1$), and a signed normal to $e_1$ (labeled $u_1$), there is a unique convex polygon $P_{e_1, u_1}$ satisfying \begin{itemize} \item $0\in P_{e_1, u_1}$; \item $e_1 \in P_{e_1, u_1}$; \item $u_1$ points outward from $P_{e_1, u_1}$; \item the $d$ edge vectors form the edges of $P_{e_1, u_1}$. \end{itemize} \end{lemma} These conditions say that once $e_1$ and $u_1$ are chosen, there is only one ordering of the set of edge vectors that gives rise to a convex polygon. \begin{proof} We place the initial vertex of the polygon at $0$ and the second vertex at the terminal point of $e_1$.
+We may then arrange the remaining $d-1$ edge vectors so that the $d$ vectors form a convex polygon; the edge vector based at the second vertex is labeled $e_2$, the edge vector based at the terminal point of $e_2$ is labeled $e_3$, and so on.
+We want to show that this ordering of the edge vectors is unique.
+To do so, we use the ``most obtuse'' angle idea: we determine all the edge vectors that are in the half-plane $\mathcal{H}$ determined by $e_1$ that contains $-u_1$, and draw them as a ``spray'' with initial point at the second vertex.
+We claim that $e_2$ is the edge that makes the most obtuse angle with the edge $e_1$, and thus is uniquely determined.
 We prove this by induction on the number of edges of the polygon.
 To be more precise, we want to prove

 for all $b \in I$, where $I$ is the set of indices corresponding to edges in $\mathcal{H}$.